Anyolite/anyolite/README.md

 * Git (for downloading mruby)
 * GCC or Microsoft Visual Studio 19 (for building the object files required for Anyolite, depending on your OS)

-## Experimental MRI test
+## Using MRI instead of mruby

 If you want to test MRI as implementation, you need these additional programs:
 * Autoconf

 Compiling Anyolite for MRI requires setting the environment variable `ANYOLITE_CONFIG_PATH` to a valid MRI configuration path (like `config_files/anyolite_config_mri.json`), building the shard and then setting the `anyolite_implementation_ruby_3` and `use_general_object_format_chars` flags for the final compilation.

-Support for MRI is still not complete and many problems and errors might be encountered, so mruby is still recommended as the main Ruby implementation for now.
+Support for MRI is still not as fleshed out as mruby.
+Many problems and errors might occur, so mruby is still recommended as the main Ruby implementation for now.

 Please report any bugs with MRI, so development can progress smoothly.